In January I had the opportunity to review the quirky Lady Hamilton Hotel in Stockholm.

 During a visit to Denmark, I had the opportunity to stay at the prestigious Andersen Boutique Hotel in the uber-trendy Vesterbro “Meatpacking” area of Copenhagen.
 Before I blog my full post on our trip, here is the Andersen Boutique Hotel review.

 Continue reading “Andersen Boutique Hotel Review”

-We had planned to see the zoo since day 1 and it was one of the outings that Dad and I were both relishing.
-The first noticeable sign as you approach points out that foreigners pay 5 times more for entry than Thai people.
+During our trip to Phuket, my father and I had planned to see the zoo, and it was one of the outings that we were both relishing.
+The first noticeable sign as you approach Phuket Zoo points out that foreigners pay 5 times more for entry than Thai people.
 Imagine a sign stating that British people pay 5 times less than foreigners at London Zoo?
 We walked inside, laughing about the thought of that inverted sign.

 Continue reading “Phuket Zoo – The Honest Truth”